jmcclain-ds/jmcclain-ds/README.md

-# Hi, I'm Jason Michael McClain 👋
+# Hi, I'm Jason McClain 👋

 ## About Me
 - 🎓 Data Science major with an Astrophysics concentration at the University of Calgary